MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/service-packaging-ignore-files.md

 # Configure service packaging file inclusions and exclusions

-The Azure Developer CLI (`azd`) enables you to specify files and directories that should be excluded from the deployment package for App Service and Function Apps, providing fine-grained control at the service level.
-In this article, you learn how to configure specialized ignore files to gain more control over the packaging process.
+The Azure Developer CLI (`azd`) allows you to include ignore files in your templates that specify files and directories to exclude from the deployment package for App Service and Function Apps.
+This features provides granular control at the service level over which files are included in the packaging process.

 ## Understand service packaging ignore files